Terradue/cloud-bursting4one/README.md

 # cloud-bursting4one

-The cloud-bursting4one driver is an OpenNebula add-on that implements hybrid Cloud computing, to support Cloud bursting, with the ability to work with a variety of public Cloud providers.
-It is designed to be modular to ease the integration of new Cloud provider APIs.
+The cloud-bursting4one driver is an OpenNebula add-on that implements hybrid Cloud computing, with the ability to support Cloud bursting on a variety of public Cloud providers.
+It's modular design eases the integration of new Cloud provider APIs..
 Currently it supports the [Apache Jclouds library](<https://jclouds.apache.org/>) and the [CloudStack API](<https://cloudstack.apache.org/>).
 Future developments will support the [OCCI API](http://occi-wg.org/).
 It is a generalization of the previous Opennebula add-on [jclouds4one](https://github.com/OpenNebula/addon-jclouds4one).
 This work has been co-funded by the European Commission (EC) in the context of the FP7 [SenSyF](<http://www.sensyf.eu>) project.